Volunteer Program - Frequently Asked Questions

 A. Volunteers that do not perform their duties in a satisfactory manner may be tactfully released.
 The Volunteer Agreement has a place to terminate the agreement.

-Q. Where should I enter Volunteer data in OMBIL?
+Q. Where should I enter Volunteer data in the NRM Assessment Tool?

-A. ALL volunteer hours will be captured in the Annual Project Data Update section.
-In addition, volunteers that are also part of a partnership agreement (Cooperating Association, Challenge Partnership, MOU/MOA, Handshake, Contributions, Cooperative Agreement), should ALSO be counted in the Partnership Update section where they are associated with a partner entry.
+A. ALL volunteer hours will be captured in the NRM Module section in Step 1- Volunteer Information.
+In this section you will enter total volunteers, total hours of service, and total incidental expenses paid to volunteers this FY.
+In addition, volunteers that are also part of a partnership agreement (Cooperating Association, Challenge Partnership, MOU/MOA, Handshake, Contributions, Cooperative Agreement, Challenge Cost-Sharing Cooperative Management Agreement), should ALSO be counted in the Partnership Module where they are associated with a partner entry.
 Click here for a decision tree/flow chart to walk you through the process.

-Q. When can the Corps purchase food/drink for volunteers?
-Can we pay for food/drink for a volunteer appreciation lunch/banquet/BBQ?
-Can we purchase small items of appreciation of nominal value?
+Q. Can we purchase small items of appreciation of nominal value?

 Q. How can I obtain access for a volunteer to use a government computer connected to the network?